LeeMendelowitz/SOMA-V3/README.md

 This code is under active development.
 For questions or comments, contact:
 Lee Mendelowitz (lmendelo@umiacs.umd.edu)

 This program is an update to SOMA-V2, developed by Niranjan Nagarajan.
-SOMA-V2 is available at http://www.cbcb.umd.edu/soma/index.php.
+SOMA-V2 is available <a href="http://www.cbcb.umd.edu/soma/index.php">here</a>.